eleciawhite/making-embedded-systems/README.md

 # This Repository
 This repository is a companion to the book.
 While there is code in this repository, there are other resources that are critical so expect to see lots of links and some spreadsheets.

+FIXME: List of chapters and their short names and a description of each

 # Some Links
 [Wokwi](https://wokwi.com/) simulates processors in embedded systems, giving you board level control.
 If you aren't ready to buy a dev board, look here.
 Some of my sample code will be for Wokwi for use with the [ST Nucleo L031K6](https://wokwi.com/projects/new/st-nucleo-l031k6) and [Raspberry Pi Pico](https://wokwi.com/projects/new/pi-pico-w-sdk).
 Note that the Wokwi landing site shows all kinds of languages including Processing (Arduino), Rust, and MicroPython.
 You may have to dig for the C++ interfaces.